ibm-cloud-architecture/denim-compute/book/docs/development/capture.md

 ### Packaging

-In order to run the microservice in a Kubernetes environment (such as our target OCP environment),  we have to provide a declarative `Dockerfile` that is used by `Docker` to build the container for deployment.
+In order to run the micro-service in a Kubernetes environment (such as our target OCP environment),  we have to provide a declarative `Dockerfile` that is used by `Docker` to build the container for deployment.

 This is shown below which contains various directives for copying source code and configuring permissions and specifying the initial entry script to run.
 ![](images/microservices-baca24.png)